The best trekking poles 2023: take the strain off and go further, faster

 Size choice presents an issue for some people

-A Z-folding three-piece trekking pole constructed from kevlar-reinforced carbon fibre, MSR’s Ascent Poles are specced up to level that makes them suitable for mountainside exploration and snow and ice activities, as well as being comfortably at home on hillsides and lower trails.
-The quick-deploy connection means the poles can be assembled in a single second.
 MSR’s Dynalock system gives you 20cm to play with, in terms of quick and easy adjustment, with a very reliable and secure lock-off.
-There are two sizes to choose from – large (120-140cm) and small (100-120cm).
-Both pack down to a delightfully diminutive size, and neither add much weight to your kit bag.
+There are two sizes to choose from; large (120-140cm) and small (100-120cm).
+On test, we found that both pack down to a delightfully diminutive size, and neither added much weight to our kit bag.
 Complimented by an easily adjustable strap, the handle of the poles is impressively padded with EVA, and there’s a lower grip (also padded) on each pole too, ideal for hill work when you don’t want to stop and adjust the length.
 The poles have a carbide tip offering great grip in all conditions and the snow baskets feature a unique MSR televator offering extra stability and confidence.
 They also come with a summer basket.

 Specifications

-Weight (per pair): 440g/15.5oz
+Weight (per pair): 440g / 15.5oz

-Pack length: 64cm/25in
+Pack length: 64cm / 25in

-Operational length: 90-125cm/35-49in
+Operational length: 90-125cm / 35-49in

 Compatibility: Hiking, backpacking, mountaineering, trail running